 • Card - Can nest other blocks, focusing attention.

-• Divider - Good for seperating content into logical sections.
+• Divider - Good for separating content into logical sections.

 • Emoji - Include any supported emoji, controlling size.